orlchain/orlando-chain/README.md

 ## Executables

-The go-ethereum project comes with several wrappers/executables found in the `cmd` directory.
+The project comes with several wrappers/executables found in the `cmd` directory.

 |    Command    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |